 According to AAA Foundation, motorists may exhibit road rage in many different ways, all of which can significantly increase the chances of a collision occurring.

 For example, AAA indicated drivers who give in to road rage or aggression may drive too fast, especially if the motorist has been held up in heavy traffic.
 Of course, driving too fast increases the odds of an accident- especially if there are lots of cars on the road.
 The speeding driver may not be able to stop in time to avoid hitting another car around him.
-When a driver crashes at a high speed, the accident is more likely to be a serious or even deadly collision because higher velocity produces greater impact the body must absorb.
+When a driver crashes at a high speed, the accident is more likely to be a serious or even deadly collision because higher velocity produces greater impact that the body must absorb.

 Some drivers feeling road rage also reportedly cut off other motorists and then slow down right away to annoy the motorist who is now in the rear.
 Car accidents can happen when a driver cuts someone off.
 A rear-end crash is also more likely to happen if the driver in the rear car retaliates by driving too closely behind the front car.

 Running a red light, changing lanes without signaling, or use of headlights and brights are also ways drivers who exhibit road rage can attempt to punish other drivers- all of which can cause crashes.
-Since these different accidents increase the likelihood of a collision, it should come as no surprise around half of all accidents from 2003 to 2007 involved a driver engaging in aggressive driving behavior.
+Since these different accidents increase the likelihood of a collision, it should come as no surprise around half of all accidents from 2003 to 2007 involved a driver engaging in aggressive behavior.
 Drivers should not give into aggression and put themselves and others in jeopardy.